Formal Security Analysis of the AMD SEV-SNP Software Interface: Formal model of AMD SEV-SNP

-The rule uses a freshly generated, chip-unique, long-term secret \tlst{cek}, the value of a public variable \tlst{$\dollar$version} (the TCB version of the platform) and a key derivation function \tlst{KDF} to derive an attestation signing key, \tlst{privVCEK}.
-We model side-channel attacks on its confidentiality with the help of the \tlst{ExtractCEK} rule.
+We model the creation, initialization (\vlst{SNP_INIT}) and configuration (\vlst{SNP_CONFIG}) of the platform by using the \tlst{ChipCreate} and \tlst{PlCreate} rules.
+This former rule (\Cref{fig:chipcreate}) binds a firmware to a specific chip, which is denoted by \tlst{chipId}: it uses a freshly generated, chip-unique, long-term secret \tlst{cek}, the value of a public variable \tlst{$\dollar$fwTcbVersion} (the TCB version of the firmware image) and a key derivation function \tlst{kdf} to derive an attestation signing key, \tlst{privVcek}.
+We model side-channel attacks on its confidentiality with the help of the \tlst{ExtractCek} rule.

+The latter rule creates a pair of associated migration agent images, and bind each to a particular platform.